ifti891/100-days-of-code/r1-log.md

 ## R1D26
 Did the homework given in the 300 week bootcamp, built a basic BBC.com replica website.
 Completed the second week of How to learn course on coursera.

+## R1D26

+Completed Learning how to learn coursera course.
+Completed 80% of the second homework.
+Have to read Shahowe though only complted Introduction and 1st chapter.